schutera/DeepLearningLecture_Schutera/README.md

 # DeepLearningLecture
-In this repository you will find *Deep Learning Lecture Material*
+In this repository you will find *Deep Learning Lecture Material*.
+Consider this whole lecture a living and vivid thing: An evolving draft with regular over the air updates.
+Feel free to contribute directly, give feedback, report errors and link additional material (see contact at the bottom).
+So far covered:
   - Lecture notes
   - Lecture slides
   - Jupyter notebook tutorials and excercises